frossm/quoter/README.md

 I would encourage anyone with a supported Linux platform to install Quoter as a snap.
 See [Snapcraft Homepage](https://snapcraft.io) for more information.
 You can download, install, and keep the application up to date automatically by installing the snap via :

-`sudo snap install quoter`  (Assuming snap is installed.
+``sudo snap install quoter``  (Assuming snap is installed.
 Ubuntu has it by default)

 This will install the application into a sandbox where it is separate from other applications.
 Java is even included in the SNAP package so you don't evey have to have it elsewhere.
 I do want to look at packaging it via Flatpak as well, but my understanding is that Maven is not well supported.
 However, I need to do more investigation.

+If you are going to use the export capability, you'll need to give the snap access to your home directory.
+This is done after the snap installation by connecting quoter to the home interface.
+Simply run the following:

+``sudo snap connect quoter:home``

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/quoter)